admatta/test-repo/README.md

 Use the instructions below to execute the script

 =============================================
+- To run the script successfully you have to install the 'dplyr' R package

-- Download the data in your working directory
+- Download the data in your working directory.
+You can download using OS features or use "Download.file()" function in R

 - Extract the zip file to the directory UCI HAR dataset